Common Symptoms of TMJ/TMD

 Preventing TMJ/TMD

-Although not all instances of TMJ/TMD can be prevented, there are steps you can take to maintain a healthy jaw joint and minimize your risk of developing symptoms:
+Although not all instances of TMJ/TMD can be prevented, there are steps you can take to maintain a healthy jaw joint and minimize your risk of developing symptoms:- Regular Dental Checkups: Regular dental visits can help identify signs of TMJ/TMD early, allowing for timely intervention and treatment.

 - Maintain Oral Health: Practicing good oral hygiene and addressing dental issues can help prevent complications that contribute to TMJ/TMD.